 - Compact mold air purifier fits in tighter environments like offices or apartments easily

 - Sleep-mode feature allows you to lower the audible noise to just 24 decibels for uninterrupted sleep

 - 1-touch control for quick and simple setup and activation

 - Limited portability; meant for small to medium-size rooms of up to 183 square feet

-Get the Levoit Core 200S air purifier for mold at Amazon or Target.
+Get the Levoit Core 200S air purifier for mold at Amazon, Walmart, or Target.

 Dyson is known for its high-performance products, and the Pure Cool Link TP02 air purifying fan is no exception.
 This modern-looking air purifier has a true HEPA filter for mold removal, allergen reduction, and other particles.
 An activated carbon layer captures odors and volatile organic compounds (VOCs).

 This unit also doubles as a fan in hot weather with the oscillating tower fan option.
 Since the unit has no spinning blades, it has a sleek look and is safe for households with children and pets.

 This smart purifier can connect to the Dyson Link app and Amazon Echo for remote control.
 The Pure Cool Link TP02 has several convenient features, including real-time air quality reports, quiet nighttime mode, a sleep timer, and 10 airspeed settings.
 An auto-mode setting intelligently monitors and reacts to real-time air quality to adjust the purifier as needed.

 - Filtration: HEPA filter and activated carbon filter